Humming-Owl/SMG2-Mod-Builder-To-USB-Loader/README.md

 # Usage:

-- Put the ISO/WBFS Image in the same path as the ISO-Builder.bat
+- Put the ISO/WBFS Image in the same path as the ISO-Builder.bat (preferably use WBFS files)
 - Execute the ISO-Builder.bat
 - Follow instructions on CMD